wolo-wolo/Using-Grayscale-Frequency-Statistic-to-Detect-Manipulated-Faces-in-Wavelet-Domain/README.md

 # Using Grayscale Frequency Statistic to Detect Manipulated Faces in Wavelet-Domain

-[Code For Paper Using Grayscale Frequency Statistic to Detect Manipulated Faces in Wavelet-Domain]
+[Code For Paper 'Using Grayscale Frequency Statistic to Detect Manipulated Faces in Wavelet-Domain']

 #   Overview